Mr. Rooter Plumbing of Calgary Change Location

-What to Do When You Have a Clogged Kitchen Sink in Calgary
+Fixed!
+What To Do When You Have a Clogged Kitchen Sink in Calgary?

 You need your kitchen sink to work properly—especially as it’s one of the most used drains in your home.
 From cooking meals for your family to washing up, the kitchen sink could get used upwards of six times a day.
-That’s 2,190 times a year!
+That’s 2,190 times a year, so no wonder you have a clogged kitchen sink!
+Calgary’s plumbing technicians know what a nuisance that can be, not to mention the mess that could result from it.
+Luckily, there are ways to fix this and prevent issues from happening again.

-To help you combat a clogged sink quickly and effectively—and to give you a few tips on how to prevent future clogs—the expert team at Mr. Rooter Plumbing of Calgary put together this guide.
-Not only will you learn some useful DIY strategies for unclogging your kitchen drain, but you will also learn how the pro plumbing team at Mr. Rooter can help.
+Assuming your kitchen sink is clogged.
+Our Calgary plumber can give you a few tips on how to prevent future clogs.
+Our expert team at Mr. Rooter Plumbing of Calgary put together this guide to help you better manage your home’s plumbing system.
+Not only will you learn some useful DIY strategies for unclogging your kitchen drain, but you will also learn how a professional plumber handles a stubborn drain clog.

 Food and Debris Stuck in the Drain